-The Group must comply with a broad range of regulatory controls on the testing, approval, manufacturing and marketing of many of its pharmaceutical and consumer healthcare products, particularly in the USA and countries of the European Union, that affect not only the cost of product development but also the time required to reach the market and the uncertainty of successfully doing so.
+The Group must comply with a broad range of regulatory controls on the testing, approval, manufacturing and marketing of many of its pharmaceutical and consumer healthcare products, particularly in the USA and countries of the European Union, that affect not only the cost of product development but also the time required to reach the market and the uncertainty of successfully doing so

 Stricter regulatory controls also heighten the risk of withdrawal by regulators of approvals previously granted, which would reduce revenues and can result in product recalls and product liability lawsuits.
+In addition, in some cases the Group may voluntarily cease marketing a nability lawsuits.
 In addition, in some cases the Group may voluntarily cease marketing a product (for example the withdrawal of Lotronex shortly after its initial launch in the USA) or face declining sales based on concerns about efficacy or safety, whether or not scientifically justified, even in the absence of regulatory action.
 The development of the post-approval adverse event profile for a product or the product class may have a major impact on the marketing and sale of the product.

-Risk of interruption of product supply

-The manufacture of pharmaceutical products and their constituent materials requires compliance with good manufacturing practice regulations.
+Risk of interruption of product supply The manufacture of pharmaceutical products and their constituent materials requires compliance with good manufacturing practice regulations.
 The Group's manufacturing sites are subject to review and approval by the FDA and other regulatory agencies.
 Compliance failure by suppliers of key materials or the Group's own manufacturing facilities could lead to product recalls and seizures, interruption of production and delays in the approvals of new products pending resolution of manufacturing issues.
 Non-compliance can also result in fines and disgorgement of profits.
+In addition, while the Group undertakes business continuity planning single sourcing for certain components, bulk active materials and finished products creates a single sourcing for certain components, bulk active materials and finished products creates a risk of failure of supply in the event of regulatory non-compliance or physical disruption at the manufacturing sites.
+The FDA has recently seized Paxil CR and Avandamet tablets manufactured at the Group's Cidra, Puerto Rico facility on grounds that those products failed to meet FDA manufacturing standards.
+That facility has been the subject of FDA observations of possible deficiencies in manufacturing practices to which the Group responded by, among other things, voluntarily recalling certain shipments of Paxil CR and Avandamet from wholesalers.
+See note 30 to the Financial statements, 'Legal proceedings'.
+The Group certains to experted with the EDA in recent of the wholesalets.
+See note 30 to the Finalicial statements, Legar proceedings.
+The Group continues to cooperate with the FDA in responding to the observations and in respect of the recent seizures, but there can be no assurance as to any remedy the FDA may ultimately seek or as to the timing of resumption of distribution of Paxil CR and/or Avandamet.
+In 2004 Paxil CR and Avandamet accounted for £396 million and £222 million in sales, respectively.
 Any interruption of supply or fines or disgorgement remedy could materially and adversely affect the Group's financial results.
-The Group's Cidra, Puerto Rico facility is currently the subject of FDA observations of possible deficiencies in manufacturing practices as referred to in Note 30 to the Financial statements, 'Legal proceedings'.
-While the Group undertakes business continuity planning, single sourcing for certain components, bulk active materials and finished products creates a risk of failure of supply in the event of regulatory non-compliance or physical disruption at the manufacturing sites.